segasai/q3c/README.md

 The idea behind the query is that for every row of your table LATERAL() executes the subquery, that retuns all the neihhbours within the aperture and then orders them by distance takes the top one.

-If you want only the objects which do have the neighbors then the query will look like that
+If you want only the objects that have the neighbors then the query will look like that

 ```
 my_db# SELECT  t.*, ss.* FROM mytable AS t,